-The Organization has a simplified employee pension plan covering all personnel who are at least 21 years old and performed services for the Organization for at least one year.
-Pension expense for the years ended June 30, 2011 and 2010 was \$12,104 and \$16,533, respectively.
-The contribution to the plan was equal to 2% of eligible employees' compensation in 2011 and 2010.
+The Organization had a simplified employee pension plan covering all personnel who are at least 21 years old and performed services for the Organization for at least one year.
+Pension expense for the year ended June 30, 2011 was \$12,104.
+The contribution to the plan was equal to 2% of eligible employees' compensation in 2011.
 As of June 30, 2011, the Organization ceased making contributions into this pension plan.

 Effective July 1, 2011, the Organization instituted a 401(k) profit sharing plan covering all personnel who are at least 21 years old and performed services for the Organization for at least three months.
-The Organization will make matching contributions equal to 100% of the salary reduction contributions made by employees up to 2% of employees' compensation.
+The Organization makes matching contributions equal to 100% of the salary reduction contributions made by employees up to 2% of employees' compensation.
+Retirement expense for the year ended June 30, 2012 was \$12,448.